kennep/slackmail/README.md

 You can integrate it with your mail transfer agent (sendmail, exim, postfix, etc.) so that you can get mail from the server posted to a slack channel instead.

+This repository also includes slackcat, a simple utility that will send whatever it gets on standard input, to slack, on a line-by-line basis.

 # Installation

 To use it, you fist need to set up an incoming webhook integration on Slack.